 entered Promulgation Order No. S. Ct.
 Prom.
 Order No. 2014-0001,

-adopting a new schedule of fees, changing the application filing deadline and
+adopting a schedule of fees and implementing a late application filing

 To view the Promulgation Order in its entirety, please

 Bar Examiners consists of no less than five (5) members of the Virgin Islands

 Bar who are in good standing.
 All members are appointed by the Chief Justice